Fantasy Art Engine

 Ambient Motion (Live Wallpapers)

 Static images are good.
 Moving images are better.
-Our "Cinemagraph Generation" feature automatically identifies elements like "Fireplace" and "Candles" and animates only the fire flickering and dust motes floating.
-Result: A looping MP4 background to put on your TV screen while the players sit at the table, setting the mood without distracting motion.
+"Cinemagraph Generation."
+You generate a "Tavern Interior."
+The AI automatically identifies the "Fireplace" and "Candles."
+It animates only the fire flickering and the dust motes floating.
+Result: A looping MP4 background to put on your TV screen while the players sit at the table.
+It sets the mood without distracting motion.

 The Technology: Diffusion for Magic